Data Harmonization and Why Automate it

 Data harmonization applied to metrology

-Data harmonization “seeks to bring together various types, levels and sources of data, which represent measurement of the same latent construct(s), in such a way that they can be made compatible and comparable”.
+Data harmonization “seeks to bring together various types, levels and sources of data, which represent measurement of the same latent construct(s), in such a way that they can be compatible and comparable”.
 (3)

 Why automate data harmonization?